espv/expose/README.md

 nohup ./vldb ~/expose/scripts/Experiments ../experiment-configurations/experiment-configuration-movsim-intel-xeon-vldb.yaml ../experiment-configurations/experiment-configuration-movsim-rpi4-vldb.yaml 19 3 &

 nohup just ensures that all the output gets written to nohup.out and that it runs even though the user exits the terminal.

+In order for the analysis scripts to run properly, several python libraries must be installed using pip.
+A recommended way of installing them is through a virtual environment, using virtualenv and virtualenvwrapper.
+Then run `pip install seaborn && pip install matplotlib && pip install numpy && pip install numpy_indexed && pip install pyyaml`.